MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2021-09-03-tlol-part-3-initial-ideas.markdown

 and storage.

-Download throughput is the main issue as downloading just 100,000 replays would take 100 hours with that throughput.
+Download throughput is the main issue as downloading just 100,000 replays would take 1,000 hours, or ~42 days, with that throughput.
 One obvious way to alleviate this issue would be to distribute the downloading of replay files across multiple virtual machines which are logged into different accounts across different IP addresses.
+This could be relatively easily implemented using cloud services.

 The other issue is the storage of all of these files.
 I personally don't have the storage space to store 1.3TB worth of replay files